-Jihye started her early musical experience by participating in the Eumyeon Piano Festival and winning several competitions including Tammora Music Competition, Shinheung University Competition, and Jangsin University Competition.
+Jihye started her early musical experience by participating in Eumyeon Piano Festival and winning several competitions including Tammora Music Competition, Shinheung University Competition, and Jangsin University Competition.
 In 2012, Jihye made her debut, enjoying active careers in performance.
 She was invited to perform at Music Education Newspaper New Year Concert, Jeju Debut concert and Mapo-gu Office Year-end concert.
-In 2014, she was selected to give a recital at the prestigious Ewon Art Hall in Seoul and in 2018, she was selected to perform Orford sur la route à Sherbrooke.
+In 2014, she was selected to give a recital at Ewon Art Hall in Seoul and in 2018, she was selected to perform Orford sur la route à Sherbrooke.
 Recently, Jihye has played in master classes and lessons for distinguished pianists such as, Gabriel Chodos, Christopher Harding, Anton Nel, Jean Saulnier and Roberto Plano.

 Throughout her musical journey, Jihye received scholarships and fellowships from Sookmyung Women’s University and Jacobs School of Music.
 Full scholarships from the Rebecca Penneys Piano Festival, Dublin International Piano Festival, and Orford Musique allowed her to broaden musical perspectives.

 Jihye believes teaching is her call and constantly puts efforts on developing teaching skills and widening experiences.
 She earned a teaching certificate, worked as an Associate Instructor at Indiana University and now she is taking piano pedagogy as her Related Fields.